hellory4n/libtrippin/README.md

-# libtrippin

-## Massive changes are coming...
+# Massive changes are coming...

 Here at Trippin Massivesystems, we love you.
-In effort to innovate and think different, we are working on the brand-new **libtrippin v2.0.0**, in C++ and with many new features, blasting off libtrippin into a new level of advancement and pro-level libraries.
+In an effort to innovate and think different, we are working on the brand-new **libtrippin v2.0.0**, in C++ and with many new features, blasting off libtrippin into a new level of advancement and pro-level libraries.
+There's no documentation because it's not done yet.
 If you're not planning to switch to C++, we don't care because there's only 1 user and that is me.

 *Trippin Massivesystems: Never Go Back*

+# libtrippin

 Most biggest most massive C library of all time.
 I'm insane.